Skip to content

 • Prestigious awards at international exhibitions for innovation in telescope design

-• Lasting recognition as a founding figure in optical engineering
+• Lasting recognition as a founding figure in modern optical engineering

 His telescope-making legacy continued through his son, Sir Howard Grubb, who further advanced astronomical instrumentation into the 20th century.